Skip to Main Content

 Matters Handled By Department Chairs

-1. Each department chair is expected to advise any member of his or her department regarding any known failure by such member to comply with any applicable policies or guidelines, violation of standards of conduct, professional incompetence, or failure to carry out job responsibilities.
-This will be done on an as-needed basis or periodically in annual reviews.
-If problems identified by the department chair are not resolved following one or more personal meetings, and/or written communications, then the chair may issue a written summary, which will be placed in the faculty member’s personnel file, along with any response from the faculty member, consistent with the “Files on Employees” policy.
+Each department chair is expected to advise any member of his or her department regarding any known failure by such member to comply with any applicable policies or guidelines, violation of standards of conduct, professional incompetence, or failure to carry out job responsibilities.
+This will be done on an as-needed basis or periodically in annual reviews and performance improvement plans.
+If problems identified by the department chair are not resolved following one or more meetings, and/or written communications, then the chair may issue a written summary, which will be placed in the faculty member’s personnel file, along with any response from the faculty member.
+These meetings and/or communications are not considered to be disciplinary in nature, rather they are instructional and intended to improve performance.

-4. In the event a department chair determines that disciplinary action is appropriate in a particular case or in the event that problems persist after one or more written communications under item 1 of the section of this policy titled “Matters Handled By Department Chairs”, the chair may initiate a disciplinary proceeding under the section of this policy titled “Initiation of Disciplinary Action” below.
+In the event a department chair determines that disciplinary action is appropriate in a particular case or in the event that problems persist after one or more written communications under the section of this policy titled “Matters Handled By Department Chairs”, the chair may initiate a disciplinary proceeding under the section of this policy titled “Initiation of Disciplinary Action” below.

 Disciplinary Proceedings

-The procedures outlined in the sections of this policy titled “Initiation of Disciplinary Action” through “General Matters” are applicable in cases in which it is believed that a member of the faculty has engaged in misconduct which has not been, or cannot be, adequately addressed by following the informal procedures described in the section of this policy titled “Matters Handled by Department Chairs”.
-These procedures may result in the imposition of any appropriate penalties including, by way of example in ascending order of severity: Presidential letter of reprimand; mandatory training or assessment for treatment or therapy; limitation on supplemental teaching or research opportunities; limitation on future increases in compensation; suspension with or without pay; reduction in rank; change in status from tenured to annual appointment; and dismissal.
+The procedures outlined in the sections of this policy titled “Initiation of Disciplinary Action” through “General Matters” are applicable in cases in which it is believed that a member of the faculty has engaged in misconduct which has not been, or cannot be, adequately addressed by following the informal procedures described above.

 Initiation of Disciplinary Action